 Why, why, why choose that chant?
 It was clearly an intentional decision: the Japanese voice actors say it in German-English (of course, not a language, but who cares, all westerners speak gaijin) so this is not a “lost in translation” moment.
 If the writer wanted an exotic foreign phrase, there are plenty of alternatives without extreme Nazi overtones like a Latin “ave patriarch” or an English “hail patriarch.”
 Even generic “cheer cheer hoorah!” sound effects should suffice given that the scene barely has importance as a world-building moment.
 The phrase doesn’t even make sense!
 “Sieg” means victory, so the phrase comes out to something like “victory patriarch.”
 What the heck does that mean?
 Nothing, except an appeal to Nazi aesthetics.
 Simply saying “sieg heil” is illegal in Germany for it’s association with Nazism.
-If modern Germans do not tolerate it, no one can plausibly argue an innocent intent for the phrase.
-Ignorance is not a defense.
+If modern Germans do not tolerate it, no historically literate can plausibly argue an innocent intent for the phrase.
 Again, why why why use “sieg patriarch?”

 I promised that my discussion of the title would have a point, so here it is.
 Maybe that dictionary’s suggested translation of Haou as “autocrat” wasn’t so far off the mark after all.
 Having watching the episode, I think an appropriate translation might come out like The Iron Tyrant and Holy Valkryia.

 This is the first anime I have watched that I would feel comfortable calling fascistic.
 Seriously.
 Like with Godwin’s Law Hitler comparisons, I don’t want to toss the word around lightly.
 When writing this essay, I oscillated between the simple term “authoritarian” and the loaded slur “fascist.”
-But Holy Valkryia fits the underlying ideology really well even if it does not display the most overt features of fascism like genocidal racism often found in modern stereotypes of the movement.
+But Holy Valkryia fits the underlying ideology fairly well even if it does not display the most overt features of radical fascism like genocidal racism often found in modern stereotypes of the movement.
 Holy Valkryia certainly isn’t as flashy as Hitler’s racialized Nazism.
 But I do see many philosophical similarities.
-In that way, it is more like grandpa Mussolini’s original, statist version fascism: violent and chauvinistic yes, but often just mundane and incompetent. (if you have any interest, Robert Paxton’s The Anatomy of Fascism provides the academic basis for my comparison).
+In that way, it is more like grandpa Mussolini’s original, statist version fascism: violent and chauvinistic yes, but often just mundane in its totalitarianism. (if you have any interest, Robert Paxton’s The Anatomy of Fascism provides the academic basis for my comparison).

 Holy Valkryia combines so many violent, dangerous ideas.
 Its misogyny can be summed up by the MC’s title “patriarch” before even touching the issue of female submission to an ecchi harem and girl #3’s status as a hostage.
 Worse, the patriarchal structure of siblings and children in his clan literally equates national loyalty with familial loyalty like the most extreme nationalists.
 The MC’s leadership cult is a mass movement: the whole city comes out to chant “seig patriarch.”
-Even fascism’s preoccupation with national rebirth appears when girl #1 brags about how The Infallible Great Leader MC transformed the clan from weak dogs into “true wolves” (a bit of trivia, Hitler fancied himself “Wolfsschanze” or “the wolf”).
+Even fascism’s preoccupation with national degredation and rebirth appears when girl #1 brags about how The Infallible Great Leader MC transformed the clan from weak dogs into “true wolves” (a bit of trivia, Hitler fancied himself “Wolfsschanze” or “the wolf”).
 Then, the MC establishes a political philosophy that legitimizes the powerful crushing the weak, be it the sack of Van or the captivity of Girl #3’s clan.
 Finally, he elevates the concepts of patriarchy and the nation-family to positions of tantamount importance, to be defended at any cost even if he must “rid the world of all opposition.”

 That is the clencher: a Social Darwinist conception of human progress by which the victor in violent conflict wins moral superiority.
 Reasoned debate ceases to drive political action as it would in a classical liberal conception of democracy.
 Further, the presence of patriarchy and slavery means that Holy Valkryria implicitly rejects the singular focus on class equality in socialism.
-Even conservatism falls against Holy Valkyria’s ideology: the old men of the Wolf Clan with boring conceptions of authoritarianism yield to the MC’s energetic drive for youthful rejuvenation.
+Even conservatism falls against Holy Valkyria’s ideology: the old men of the Wolf Clan with boring conceptions of traditional authoritarianism yield to the MC’s energetic drive for youthful rejuvenation.
 If we can eliminate liberal democracy, socialism, and conservatism as value systems, I can only imagine fascism or apathy remaining.
 Holy Valkryia is the fascist aesthetic of domination disguised under the shell of a generic, apathetic isekai.

 I believe in John Stuart Mill’s style of freedom of speech: every opinion has value.
-Nationalistic anime like Gate: Thus the JSDF Fought There and High School Fleet express valid ideas about rearmament, even if I find some of the delivery and implications questionable.
+Nationalistic anime like Gate: Thus the JSDF Fought There and High School Fleet express valid ideas about rearmament, even if I find some of the delivery and implications of those series questionable.
 Even odious works like Mein Kampf and The Turner Diaries ought to exist if only to be used as educational materials to argue against fascist ideologies.

 But with Holy Valkyria, we should really consider the target audience.
 I’ve spent enough time in Japanese schools to know that most of the boys older than eleven hide ecchi isekai novels under Doraemon dust covers.
 Remember my note about the title having no meaning?
 If you are an overworked Japanese parent with a young Satoshi who raves about his friends reading cool new fantasy books, would you let him pick up one with a title full of meaningless nonsense words like Holy Valkyria?
 It seems innocent enough, after all.
 I don’t even know what a “valkryia” is… if it makes Satoshi happy, what harm can it do?
 It even has “educational” historical bits about phalanxes and querns!
 Maybe Satoshi will learn something!

 I am sure you, my level-headed reader, will think I am overreacting here.
 Holy Valkryia really is just an innocent, generic isekai that everyone will forget in a few years when the next fad captures light novel, manga, and anime industry.
 The chauvinism and misogyny and appeals to Nazi aesthetics probably come from the author’s ignorance rather than real ill intent.
 You are probably right.
 Holy Valkryia isn’t precisely fascism and much more dangerous works surely exist.
-But given the movement’s emphasis on thoughtless mass action that resists intellectual definition, nothing is “precisely” fascism.
+But given the movement’s emphasis on mass action that resists intellectual definition, nothing is “precisely” fascism.
 As experienced on a personal level, this one episode really shook me.

 Holy Valkyria makes me question my commitment to classical liberal democratic principles.
 This is the only creative work I have ever encountered that, in my deepest gut, I think should be destroyed.
 Microwave any discs or hard drives containing the animation.
 Burn any copies of the light novel and manga source materials.
 Annihilate it.
 The thing makes me sick.
 With its pretense of educational value, the thought of my students reading or watching it and internalizing its themes enrages me.
 At least Gate: Thus the JSDF Fought There was honest about its nationalism.
 At least How Not to Summon A Demon Lord was honest about its slavery premise.
 At least Mein Kampf was honest about its hateful madness.
 I can disagree with those works and still believe in their right to exist.